Medication can’t always solve difficult dementia behaviors

 1. Get a thorough physical exam and medication review

-Having their doctor give your older adult a thorough exam and full medication review is a good first step to figuring out the root cause of difficult behavior.
+Having their doctor give a thorough exam and full medication review is a good first step to figuring out the root cause of difficult behavior.

 2. Stick to a regular daily routine